-U.S. ambassador to Vietnam releases viral rap video for Lunar New Year
+U.S. ambassador to Vietnam releases rap video for Lunar New Year

-Yet that’s what happened on Monday when Daniel Kritenbrink, the soon-to-depart ambassador to Vietnam, dropped a surprise rap song sending well wishes to families across the nation as they prepare for Lunar New Year, known as Tet in Vietnam.
+Yet that’s what happened Monday when Daniel Kritenbrink, the soon-to-depart ambassador to Vietnam, dropped a surprise rap song sending well wishes to families across the nation as they prepare for Lunar New Year, known as Tet in Vietnam.

 Khi đại sứ Mỹ chúc tết bằng Rap Việt! - When the U.S. Ambassador ushers in a New Year with Vietnamese Rap!